 One way to begin planning how to incorporate a backsplash is to look at the current theme of your kitchen, especially the areas that will host the new backsplash.
 If you are planning on changing only the backsplash, let the countertop material guide you.
 This will help direct you to what materials, colors, or images that will match well with your existing setup.

 When it comes to color or pattern, your backsplash does not have to be exactly the same as your countertop.
 A rule of thumb here would be this: if the pattern of your countertop is already quite visually busy, you might want to go with a backsplash with a subtle pattern.
 However, if you're feeling a bit more adventurous, take a cue from the design or pattern of your countertop and match it with an equally exciting choice for your backsplash.

 If you are thinking of upgrading other elements in your kitchen, finding the perfect backsplash can be a fantastic start.
 Beginning with a backsplash can help narrow down the choices for your countertop and specify the theme of your kitchen.

-If a full kitchen upgrade isn't what you are looking for, but instead you just want to change up the look, consider updating the kitchen walls along with the new backsplash.
-Walls can be painted in any color of your choosing, giving the space a bright and clean look, or adorned with a unique and personalized wallcovering that will match the style of, or be the same as, your backsplash.
+If a full kitchen upgrade isn't what you are looking for, but instead, you want to change up the look, consider updating the kitchen walls along with the new backsplash.
+Walls can be painted in any color of your choosing, whether you want to give the space a bright, clean look, or adorned with a unique wallcovering that will match the style of your backsplash.